* Main mining union NUM seeks wage hikes of up to 60 pct

 By Ed Stoddard

-Employers and workers are squaring off for next month's salary bargaining period against a backdrop of high inflation and shrinking company margins in Africa's largest economy due to soaring costs and sinking commodity prices.
+As employers and workers square off in this year's salary bargaining period, company margins in Africa's largest economy are shrinking due to soaring costs and sinking commodity prices.

-Shares in Africa's top bullion producer AngloGold Ashanti fell more than 4 percent and rival Gold Fields shed 4 percent to 4-1/2 year lows after gold fell for an eight straight session on global markets.
+Shares in Africa's top bullion producer AngloGold Ashanti fell almost four percent on Monday morning and rival Gold Fields shed 3.5 percent to 4-1/2 year lows.

 AMCU has poached tens of thousands of platinum miners from NUM in an increasingly violent struggle at mine sites.